 Screening tests are done to assess whether infants are at risk of certain disorders.

 Blood tests are done to detect anemia Diagnosis Anemia is a disorder in which there are too few red blood cells in the blood.
-Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does... read more or to test for exposure to lead Diagnosis Some causes of lead poisoning are ingesting lead paint and eating or drinking from certain imported, improperly lead-glazed ceramics.
-Very high levels of lead in the blood may cause personality... read more .
+Anemia can occur when red blood cells are broken down too rapidly, too much blood is lost, or the bone marrow does... read more or to test for exposure to lead Diagnosis Lead poisoning affects many parts of the body, including the brain, nerves, kidneys, liver, and blood.
+Children are particularly susceptible because their nervous system is still developing... read more .

 Hearing tests are done shortly after birth to determine whether an infant has a hearing disorder or hearing loss (see Newborn Screening Tests Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more ) and are repeated later if new concerns about the infant's hearing develop (see also Screening and Diagnosis Screening and Diagnosis Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more ).
+Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more ) and are repeated later if new concerns about the infant's hearing develop ( see also Screening and Diagnosis Screening and Diagnosis Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more ).

 At these visits, the doctor gives parents age-appropriate safety guidelines.